A Homeless Experience Event benefiting:

 Your company, business, family, group, or organization can be a part of this event.

 Here’s what you do:

 Download and fill out the participation form below.
-Or pick up participation forms at any of our three organizations

 Collect donations and pledges to support your efforts from your family, friends and neighbors.
+Minimum pledge is $20.